Our Team

 founder and president

-While attending San Francisco State University, Pakdaman interned at the United States Department of Commerce.
-His internship focused on developing strategic partnerships between clean technology companies and businesses in China to support cleaner air mandates for the 2008 Olympics.
-Through this internship, he developed a deep passion for sustainability, which is a focal business practices implemented at Process Green.
+While interning at the United States Department of Commerce during his time at San Francisco State University, Pakdaman focused on fostering strategic partnerships between clean technology companies and Chinese businesses to support cleaner air initiatives for the 2008 Olympics.
+This experience ignited his passion for sustainability, a core principle integrated into Process Green’s business practices.

 Edward Pakdaman’s wish for the world: “I wish more people were inspired to pursue their passions.
 That people encouraged one another to be boldly creative, and to use their talents towards doing good.”